angelmittal03/mdg-text/README.md

 # mdg-text
- This is the repo for a collaberative text editor
+ This is the repo for a collaberative text editor.